 Material: Carbon fibre | Extended height: 168cm | Folded height: 48cm | Weight: 1.95kg | Feet: Retractable spikes | Leg sections: 4 | Max load (legs, head): 10kg, 8kg

 The Kenro Karoo Ultimate Travel Tripod has an identical weight to the Benro above, and the same maximum load capacities.
 A further similarity to the Benro is that you can pivot the Kenro’s centre column for use as a horizontal boom.
 However, the Kenro’s pivot mechanism is more clunky in its design, and it doesn’t enable you to lock the column at alternative angles apart from vertical or horizontal.
 Again, the Kenro features an Arca-Swiss compatible quick-release plate in the head, along with independent locking, panning and adjustable friction knobs.
-The head also features two spirit levels, but there are no levelling aids in the legs.
-The rubber feet have a twist action with integral retracting spikes.
+The head also features two spirit levels, but there are no levelling aids in the legs; and the rubber feet have a twist action with integral retracting spikes.
 All-in-all, the Benro might beat it in the travel tripod stakes, but the Kenro Karoo is a more versatile tripod with very good rigidity at all heights.
 For innovative design and all-round usefulness, the Karoo takes the crown.

 3. Vanguard VEO 235AB

 Very compact when folded though this does limit maximum height